-He had been writing articles about historic Atlanta buildings for Wikipedia when he got an email from publisher The History Press, which asked him if he was interested in writing a book about the department store.
+He had been writing articles about historic Atlanta buildings for Wikipedia when he got an email from The History Press, a publisher which asked him if he was interested in writing a book about the department store.
 Though he was reared in Atlanta and even gives walking tours of the Midtown and SoNo (south of North Avenue) districts for the Atlanta Preservation Center, Clemmons had little experience with Rich’s.

 “I had never done those things growing up,” he said of riding the Pink Pig and going to see the lighting of the Big Tree at Christmas.

 Clemmons, 39, wrote the book in a year and a half, beginning in October 2010.
 He spent about nine months on research.

 In today's program Clemmons answered Saporta's questions and talked about the book and the history of Rich’s.

 Clemmons: “It was overwhelming.
 I had to cut it down [from 1,000 pages] to get it to print.
 I went through the Rich’s papers at Emory University [in DeKalb County], through the papers at the Atlanta History Center [in Buckhead] and contacted the Rich Foundation.”